Civil unrest flares in U.S. cities over Minneapolis killing

 As he spoke, several military vehicles rolled by, loaded with soldiers.

 Some of Friday’s most chaotic scenes were in the New York City borough of Brooklyn, where thousands of demonstrators gathered near the Barclays Center arena.
 Police armed with batons and pepper spray made more than 200 arrests in sometimes violent clashes.
-Several officers were injured.
+Several officers were injured, police said.

 In Washington, police and Secret Service agents deployed in force around the White House before dozens of demonstrators gathered across the street in Lafayette Square.